 - x=1N (Yi()) - Xi(x)) (Yj()) – Xj(x)) < Mx()> / (Ti ()2j ()2) (14b)

-+ x=1N (Yi()) - Xi(x)) (Yj()) – Xj(x)) < Mx()>< Mx()> / (Ti ()2j ()2) (14c)
++ x=1N (Yi()) - Xi(x)) (Yj()) – Xj(x)) < Mx()>< Mx()> / (Ti ()2j ()2).
+(14c)

-Interestingly the formula is independent of p(k) and sponge term as long as we express in terms of fractional probabilities <Mx(k)>.
+Interestingly, the formula is independent of p(k) and the sponge term as long as we express it in terms of fractional probabilities <Mx(k)>.
 Equation (14) has a reasonable structure with (14b) negative and increasing in importance as T decreases.
-One examines (14) for instabilities separately for each cluster = running from 1 to K. It is easy to see that elongated clusters will have large values of the term (14b) and these will naturally split first as T decreases.
-Note as T decreases the exponential in terms like (10) and (11) can lead to arithmetic errors.
+One examines (14) for instabilities separately for each cluster = running from 1 to K. It is easy to see that elongated clusters will have large values of the term (14b) and that these will naturally split first as T decreases.
+Note that as T decreases the exponential in terms like (10) and (11) can lead to arithmetic errors.
 This was avoided by both testing on exponent and checking for overflow.

-The equations above are solved by starting with one cluster at large T∞ which is determined from (14) to be so large that it is above the phase transition temperatures.
+The equations above are solved by starting with one cluster at large T∞, which is determined from (14) to be so large that it is above the phase transition temperatures.
 The precise value is not important as the computation runs so fast with one cluster that this stage of the computation takes negligible time.
 Then the temperature is reduced by a factor fannealing with the EM steps above converged at each temperature.
 Splitting is checked at each new temperature for each cluster.
-If (14) is singular for cluster then this cluster is split and given a perturbed position determined by direction of the unstable eigenvector of 2F/Yi() Yj() and a magnitude determined so that cluster count x=1N <Mx(k)> will change by a modest amount (~5%) for each of two child clusters.
-This process is continued until reasonable termination criteria met.
-In this problem clusters were not split if their average width was small and if they were small (these cuts were set differently depending on value of cutoff c).
-Also clusters were removed if they were too small or if their centers were too close.
-As seen in Fig. 6, this close cluster check was only used at low temperatures i.e. at a distance scale when clusters were resolved.
+If (14) is singular for cluster , then this cluster is split and given a perturbed position determined by the direction of the unstable eigenvector of 2F/Yi() Yj() and a magnitude determined so that cluster count x=1N <Mx(k)> will change by a modest amount (~5%) for each of two child clusters.
+This process is continued until reasonable termination criteria are met.
+In this problem clusters were not split if their average width was small and if they were small (these cuts were set differently depending on the value of cutoff c).
+Also, clusters were removed if they were too small or if their centers were too close.
+As seen in Fig. 6, this close cluster check was only used at low temperatures, i.e. at a distance scale when clusters were resolved.
 Clusters are considered final when the freezing factor FF given below in (15) is small.
 Note at convergence <Mx(k)> are either 1 or zero whereas at any “non-zero” temperature the <Mx(k)> sum to 1 for each k and are interpreted as probabilities that are resolved at low temperature.
 All clusterings are finished with a set of annealing iterations where there is no splitting but one just waits that all clusters have “freezing fraction” FF < 0.002 (most are much smaller than this).
 The final temperature for this is around T ~ 0.01.

 FF(k) = x=1N <Mx(k)> ( 1 - <Mx(k)> ) / N (15)

-The scale represented by sponge cutoff c is much smaller than initial temperature T∞ and so we started the clustering with no sponge factor and then introduce it a lower temperature and in fact anneal it to reach its final value at low temperature.
-In example given later in Fig. 6, the desired sponge cutoff of 2 was reached at T = 2 after being introduced as a cutoff of 45 at T = 30.
+The scale represented by sponge cutoff c is much smaller than initial temperature T∞, and so we started the clustering with no sponge factor and then introduced it to a lower temperature and in fact annealed it to reach its final value at low temperature.
+In the example given later in Fig. 6, the desired sponge cutoff of 2 was reached at T = 2 after being introduced as a cutoff of 45 at T = 30.